Last update: 9 August 2010 Polling & Comments

 Another method tried that can help level the playing field in tournaments is the random selection of partners in each round of the competition.
 It might not be popular with some players, but it would certainly limit the ability of regular partners to exercise uncommon and mutually understood indications.
 It also minimizes familiarity with playing styles between recurring partnerships.
 The logistics and methodology need refinement, but the process is doable.

-Last, but but not least, special thanks go to the tournament players who reviewed the draft of this document and offered noteworthy comments and constructive criticism.
-And, for the reader who wishes to add his/her two bits to this discussion on 42 tournaments, you are invited to participate in the following survey and send e-mail or anonymous comments via the message form below.
-Pertinent representative comments will be posted in reverse order received, in the listing following the message box below.
+Last, but not least, special thanks go to the tournament players who reviewed the draft of this document and offered noteworthy comments and constructive criticism.
+And, for the reader who wishes to add his/her two bits to this discussion on 42 tournaments, you are invited to participate in the following surveys and send your comments via e-mail.
+Pertinent representative comments will be posted anonymously in reverse order received, in the listing following the survey forms below.

 Paul Proft, 8 June 2010